-This course has been designed to educate students on the Security Access Management and Cryptography component required for the CompTIA Security+(SY0-501) certification exam.
+This course has been designed to educate students on the Security Access Management and Cryptography component required for the CompTIA Security+ (SY0-501) certification exam.
 Students will learn the basics of identity and access management, risk management, and cryptography.
 At the end of this course, students will be able to discuss identity and access management, explain risk management procedures, and discuss the basics of cryptography.

-ITSC 146 CYBERSECURITY INCIDENT RESPONSE AND SECURITY ARCHITECTURE make recommendations for cybersecurity architecture.
+ITSC 146 CYBERSECURITY INCIDENT RESPONSE AND SECURITY ARCHITECTURE

 This course reviews the distinguished information of Cybersecurity Threats and Response needed for the CompTIA CySA+ (CS0-001) certification exam.
 Students will learn the basics of managing cybersecurity threats and vulnerabilities.
-At the end of this course, students will have
+At the end of this course, students will have a framework for how to mitigate a cybersecurity incident and make recommendations for cybersecurity architecture.